Openscapes/kyber/inst/kyber-templates/github_clinic_md_text.md

 *Note that this image lives in the folder one level above our `github-clinic` folder, and we indicate that with the two periods `..`*

 Your turn!
 Change or add something in Markdown and make another commit: write a human-readable commit message, and press the green button to commit changes.

+## NOTES

+It's a lot to get people familiar with markdown if they haven't used it previously!